uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Cauldron sits in crackling flame, ever changing, ever same."
   + keywords: change, transformation, illumination, fire, process, time
 + The Wanderer's Oracle: Lightning ‖ Wind
-  + situation: The Wanderer sees lightning strike nearby but the winds appear to be in their favor.
+  + situation: The Wanderer had watched the lightning recede but now the winds are changing direction.
-  + admonition: Pay attention to what the situation is telling you!
-Do you need to change your path or approach?
-Keep one eye out for shelter, and another on the storm, should the winds change.
+  + admonition: The path you had chosen now no longer appears to be the right one.
+Pay attention to the wind.
+You'll have to change your path and your approach, but exactly how will only reveal itself as you, and the storm, move.
 + Bible: John 11 - Jesus raises Lazarus from the tomb at Bethany
 + Additional Concepts:
   + "...we all want to change the World"